LironHaim15/anomalies_detection_web_app/README.md

   the anomalies using the models of the algorithms in the folder `detector`.
 * `controllers` contains the `server.js` file which responsible to connect between the view and the models.

-Full UML PDF can be found within the project.
+Full UML PDF can be found within the project and a picture in the [Screenshots](#screenshots) below.

 ## Video Demo